-Cash Against Documents (CAD) Definition
+Cash Against Documents - Definition

-A Little More on What is Cash Against Documents or CAD
+What is Cash Against Documents (CAD)?

-CAD Transaction Costs
+What are CAD Transaction Costs?

 The CAD transactions are cheaper than the value it provides during the exchange.
 The original buying agreement normally states that between the exporter and the importer who is liable to pay bank document costs.
 These parties in most instances share this cost.